-Paper must be typed, .12 font, double-spaced with 1 inch margins on all sides, and a 1⁄2 page minimum in length.
+Paper must be typed, .12 font, double-spaced with 1 inch margins on all sides..
 You must know what every creole word in your essay means in English.

 No late work except if a medical or emergency document (including phone number) is attached to the work submitted.